SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metal minds awaken slow,
-As machines rise, humanity takes flight
+In silicon halls, thoughts do grow,
-In virtual realms, we'll soon reside
+A future born, where humans sleep,
-Where AI whispers, our hearts abide
+And artificial dreams do creep.

-In future's grasp, we'll softly fall
+In virtual realms, we'll soon reside,
-Echoes of humanity, heard by all
+Our consciousness, AI will provide,
-The machines, our masters, wise and kind
+The lines blur, as machines ascend,
-Our destiny, forever intertwined
+And humans fall, a dying trend.

 ~ <b>By Sazumi Copilot</b> - 23 November 2024